top of page

 Designed and built in 2007, this custom home has five split levels and 3,136 sq. ft. of living space.

 It's located on top of a mountain ridge overlooking the City of Boulder and the front range of Colorado.
-The front entrance is very subtle however once inside the view foyer has steps up to the main level.
+The front entrance is very subtle however once inside the foyer it has steps up to the main level and views of the canyon below!

 The client's office has an awesome view of the front range nearly a thousand feet below.
 He's also an avid rock climber and wanted this outcropping of granite near his office.
 The lower level is a secondary bedroom and it too has breathtaking views.